Post Sections ⇅

 The Further Adventures of Bilbo Baggins is a series of story-driven missions in LOTRO.
 Beginning in Rivendell and reaching its climax in the Misty Mountains, your task is to figure out where Bilbo is and ensure his safe return to Imladris.
 Here’s my guide to getting started, how the story progresses and what rewards you can earn.
 There are spoilers, but as these have been out a long time, I hope you don’t mind!
 And I’ve now made most of them skippable too.
 So let’s get into this fab little story.

-On the off-chance you are new to LOTRO, Missions are Solo quests that scale the difficulty to your level.
+What are Missions?On the off-chance you are new to them LOTRO Missions are Solo (or Duo) quests that scale the difficulty to your level.
 They grant tokens and, in some cases (though not this one), reputation.
 There are a few Mission “centres”, such as the one at Trestlebridge for the Wildwood of Bree-land.
 Others are purely storyline-driven such as this one with Bilbo, and the Further Adventures involving Elladan and Elrohir.

 Unlocking these Further AdventuresThere are two primary ways of unlocking the Further Adventures of Bilbo Baggins:

 Getting StartedUnlike The Further Adventures of Elladan and Elrohir, you do not need to start the story from someone other than the Mission-giver NPC.
 So, to begin:

 Travel to RivendellRivendell can be reached from various Stablemasters including South Bree, all Trollshaws stables and Far-Reaching Stablemasters in housing areas.
 Hunter Guides and Warden Musters also auto-grant travel here, and (Non-High) Elves can earn the “Return to” as a Racial Trait.
 You can also buy Return to Rivendell from the LOTRO Store for 295 LOTRO Points.
 Failing all that, if you have not yet discovered either the Rivendell or the Last Homely House horse taxis, pay 1 × and remember to right click the Stablemaster to “discover” it officially once you arrive.

 Find CeleblírCeleblír is both your Further Adventures of Bilbo Baggins quest-giver and the barter vendor for Tokens of Further Adventure.
 He is the same Elf you barter from for Elladan and Elrohir rewards as it’s the same token type.
 Celeblír is really easy to find, as he’s on the main path from the Stables to the Last Homely House.
 This is close to the Stablemaster near Elrond’s home.

 Pick Up Chapter 1

 Chronological OrderIf this is your first time in Rivendell and you’ve not run these Missions before, then it might be neat to run them at the right point in time.
 As the quest dialog above shows, Celeblír’s quests take place after Foreward: The Fellowship Departs.
 So, once you’ve done that part of the Epic, come back and pick up these Further Adventures.

 How These Further Adventures Work

 There and Back Again (Many Times!)With The Further Adventures of Elladan and Elrohir, you had a seamless journey, with the NPCs moving location as you did.
 With Bilbo’s misadventures, however, there is slight “immersion breaking.”
 Each quest/mission starts and ends with Celeblír in Rivendell.
 This means, even if the story would not permit it for continuity, you leave your Mission location briefly and then return to it.
 While a tad jarring, the story is totally worth this mild annoyance!

 Story Overview (Spoilers)